Varun-Patkar/Meet-Up---Java-Based-Video-Conferencing/README.md

 * A general chat with ability to add files
 * An Assignment Tab for teachers to assign assignments and students to submit
 * 3 Types of users- Super User, Teacher, Student(Accounts, etc.)
+* Recording can be acessed by students also